-A forthcoming article will analyzes at least these 4 evidences:
+A full page will analyze at least these 4 arguments:

 The book of Acts is very explicit in communicating that Jesus’ resurrection involved a raising of the same body he died in.

-This is relevant because this material is very old/reliable, and it entails that Paul saw Jesus himself (not just some remote light/voice miraculously created by Jesus).
+This is relevant because this material is very old and reliable, and it entails that Paul saw Jesus himself (not just some remote light/voice miraculously created by Jesus).

 The account of Paul’s life in the book of Acts comports well with the picture given by Paul’s own writings.

-• Acts says adapts well to diff audiences (e.g. Jew/Gentile).
+- Acts says Paul adapts well to different audiences (e.g. Jew/Gentile).

 This is relevant because Paul says he saw Jesus himself—not just a shapeless unsourced light.

-During the alleged appearance of Jesus to Paul, Acts explicitly refers to dazzling light and yet makes no mention of Jesus’ body.
+During the alleged appearance of Jesus to Paul, Acts explicitly refers to dazzling light and yet makes no mention of Jesus’s body.

-Here are the relevant porions of the 3 accounts given:
+Here are the relevant portions of the 3 accounts given: